pagkly/Zed/Investopedia3/What Is a High Close.md

 While illegal, regulators often find these manipulations hard to detect.
 The manipulator generally sticks with the stocks of smaller companies, as it’s much easier to manipulate their share prices.
 Penny stocks offer more-frequent targets compared to medium and large-cap firms, which are more closely scrutinized by analysts.
 Stock manipulation is also called price manipulation, market manipulation, or is simply referred to as manipulation.

 In addition to the high close, other kinds of manipulations include the [pump and dump](https://www.investopedia.com/terms/p/pumpanddump.asp), the most frequently used manipulation, which artificially inflates a micro-cap stock and then sells out, leaving later followers to hold the bag.
-There is also the [poop and scoop](https://www.investopedia.com/terms/p/poopandscoop.asp), the inverse of the pump and dump, which may be less common because it is much more difficult to besmirch the reputation of a solid company with a good reputation than to inflate the reputation of an unknown company.
+There is also the [[poop and scoop]](https://www.investopedia.com/terms/p/poopandscoop.asp), the inverse of the pump and dump, which may be less common because it is much more difficult to besmirch the reputation of a solid company with a good reputation than to inflate the reputation of an unknown company.

 High closing is a form of stock manipulation and it can run afoul of regulators if abused.